 Not a vast departure from the other models, at all!
 But it now brings the family variants so far to nine with the 803cc Icon, Full Throttle, Urban Enduro, Classic, Cafe Racer, Desert Sled, Flat Track Pro and the 400cc Sixty2.

-It should also be noted that the Urban Enduro and Flat Track Pro models have now disappeared from official Ducati websites, so maybe the Mach 2.0 replaces them.
+It should also be noted that the Urban Enduro and Flat Track Pro models have now disappeared from official Ducati websites, so the Mach 2.0 actually replaces them.

-But while they have worked with a number of other manufacturers, notably BMW, Indian and Victory, this is believed to be the first time Ducati has officially commissioned RSD.
+But while they have worked with a number of other manufacturers, notably BMW, Indian and Victory, this is the first time Ducati has officially commissioned RSD for a production model.

 Ducati also used the Wheels and Waves event to reveal subtly different paintwork on its Scrambler Full Throttle.